Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 ## 9. Not the end

-So, everything will be fine, until you relize one problem, so, every time you `git push`, it will deploy, but it will install the `node` and `npm` every time.
+So, everything will be fine, until you realize one problem, which is, every time you `git push`, it will deploy, but it will install the `node` and `npm` every time.
 This is due to the constraint that `HeroKu` will not cache your dependencies.

 It maybe fine for most of time, but when you concern about the time or you are deploying to an environment where you can't easily access some website.
 Then you might want to change to another way to build, which is,